Part 3

 A Soul Set Free

-When I refer to confidence and uninhibited expression, I'm alluding to what will soon be a decisive moment in her life, but it will not be candid or without her knowledge...quite the opposite, in fact.
+When I refer to confidence and uninhibited expression, or the lack of, I'm alluding to what will soon be a decisive moment in her life, but it will not be candid or without her knowledge...quite the opposite, in fact.
 Here, however, she's still within her comfort zone, and in this video version of "Your Girl," we're seeing and hearing someone convey their realizations and honest desires in simple, unfettered lyrics, free of any pretense.
 The runs and riffs at the end left me wishing they had started sooner and continued longer.
 "Your Girl" was written by Loren and Michel Heyaca for her "Late Bloomer" EP.

 Click Button